 Consider the HR aspect: the team’s current skillset, training needs, resistance to change

-Based on our experience implementing AI & ML solutions for AML and fraud detection, here are ten questions to help you kick off this cost-benefit analysis:
+Based on our experience implementing AI & ML solutions for AML fraud detection, here are ten questions to help you kick off this analysis:

-What are the strengths and weaknesses of the current FCC compliance process?
+What are the strengths and weaknesses of the current Financial Crime Compliance (FCC) compliance process?